Our Mission:

-If you have further questions or would like to view a copy of the CSBG FFY24-25 State Plan draft, please contact Heather Ross at heather.ross1@wyo.gov.
+If you would like to request a printed copy of Wyoming’s CSBG FFY 2026-27 State Plan, please contact Heather Ross, Community Services Program Manager, at heather.ross1@wyo.gov.

 CSBG Grantee Resources